hypebeast/ansible-flask-stack/README.md

 # ansible-flaskapp

-Provision and deploy Flask applications.
+Ansible role for provisioning and deploying Flask applications.

 ## Features